FLuID: Mitigating Stragglers in Federated Learning using Invariant Dropout: Background and Motivation

 \subsection{Challenges in Federated Learning}

-In FL's synchronous aggregation protocols~\cite{fedAT}, the server hosts a global model and regularly aggregates updates from clients, which are then redistributed to clients.
-Thus, system heterogeneity remains a significant challenge in FL~\cite{Ding2022FederatedLC, Li2020FederatedLC}.
-As shown in Figure~\ref{fig:motivation2}, we observe significant differences in training times across five mobile devices engaged in Federated Learning without any dropout mechanism in place.
+In Federated learning's synchronous aggregation protocols, the server hosts a global model and regularly aggregates updates from clients, which are then redistributed to clients~\cite{fedAT}.
+Thus, system heterogeneity remains a significant challenge in FL~\cite{Ding2022FederatedLC, fjord, Li2020FederatedLC}.
+As shown in Figure~\ref{fig:motivation2}, we observe significant differences in training times across five Android-based mobile phones, from 2018 to 2020, engaged in Federated Learning without any dropout mechanism in place.
 Depending on the dataset and machine learning model, training time can vary significantly, with differences of up to twofold across datasets such as CIFAR10, FEMNIST, and Shakespeare.
-We find that any client can become a straggler, regardless of the dataset or machine learning model in use.
-Furthermore, the performance of mobile devices in Federated Learning can fluctuate over time due to varying network bandwidth and resource availability.
-In Section~\ref{sec:perf} and Figure~\ref{fig:dynamic}, we provide a more detailed discussion on how stragglers change over time.
+The standard deviation between the training times of each client is 0.5, 22, and 21 seconds for FEMNIST, CIFAR10, and Shakespeare, respectively.
+This highlights the real-world challenge of system heterogeneity, where different devices, even if they are of a similar class (e.g., Android-based mobile phones) with just a few years' difference, can offer dramatically different computational performance.
+Furthermore, we find the performance of mobile devices can fluctuate over time due to varying network bandwidth and resource availability.
 In response to these observations, we develop \fluid, a system designed to dynamically identify stragglers and adjust the training load to balance performance with non-straggler devices.